You can absolutely work from home writing and make a living.

-To be able to start though, it’s been unbelievably helpful that I had a blog up and running and a couple of blog posts with a live link (which some companies require sometimes).
+To be able to start though, it’s been really helpful that I had a blog up and running and a couple of blog posts to show your writing skills.

-That way, I was able to show REAL proof that I knew how to write and could start getting paid for my work.
+That way, I was able to show some writing ability and could start getting paid for my work.

-So, I put together a list of 20 sites that are looking to put your writing chops to work.
+So, I put together a list of 20 work from home writing jobs to put your writing chops to work.
 Now, choosing to work from home can be overwhelming, because you often have no idea where to start.

-Pro Tip: Here I go with the ‘pro tips’ again, but— You do NOT have to be an expert to contribute to these sites, so don’t be intimidated and keep yourself from pitching.
-You Do have to be a decent writer, though!
+Extra Writing Tip: You do NOT have to be an expert to contribute to these writing sites, so don’t be intimidated and keep yourself from pitching.
+You Do have to be a decent writer, though.
 Remember, the more you practice the better you’ll get.

 Make sure you read the end on tips and tricks for effective pitching to get your hard work accepted and paid for!

 If you’re WordPress savvy and can share your knowledge with the world in an easy to read and comprehensive way then you should write for The Layout.
 Sometimes work from home jobs can involve writing about a few things you’re already knowledgeable about, which can be nice.

 They even do the hard work for you if you have no idea what to write about (they have a list of topics you can choose from).